-Undergraduate In-Person GetWIse Programs: Incoming undergraduate first-year and transfer students who intend to earn degrees from UW-Madison are also required to complete an in-person GetWIse violence prevention workshop.
+Undergraduate Online GetWIse Programs: Incoming undergraduate first-year and transfer students who intend to earn degrees from UW-Madison are also encouraged to complete an online GetWIse violence prevention workshop.
 Approximately 7800 new students complete the program each year.
 Students can choose from a variety of workshop topics including healthy sexuality, healthy relationships, and how to support survivors.
 GetWIse workshops are facilitated by trained UHS peer educators.
-Students who do not complete the program in their first year are not able to register for future classes.
-For more information about GetWIse visit www.uhs.wisc.edu/prevention/firstyear.
+For more information about GetWIse visit www.uhs.wisc.edu/prevention/firstvear.